Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Discussion

-From the ablation results, we can also validate the role of localization module.
-As illustrated in Fig. \ref{fig:7}, without localization module, the model cannot distinguish the tumors with smaller size and lower contrast, resulting in a lot of tumors being missed.
-When the tumor region is too small or the intensity difference between the tumors and normal tissues is not obvious, the model cannot discriminate the semantic features of background from those of tumors.
+The effectiveness of our localization module can also been validated by the ablation results.
+As illustrated in ``S+CsC'' of Fig. \ref{fig:6}, without localization module, when the tumor region is too small or the intensity difference between the tumors and normal tissues is not obvious, the model cannot discriminate the semantic features of background from those of tumors.
 However, if cropping the images using localization module, the background information is limited and its influence can be overlooked.
-As illustrated in Fig. \ref{fig:12a} and Fig. \ref{fig:12b}, before the localization, the intensity distributions of tumors are overlapped (Fig. \ref{fig:12a}, low-contrast tumor) or submerged ((Fig. \ref{fig:12b}, small tumor) by those of background, while after the localization, the intensity distribution of tumors and the remaining background can be distinguished.
-In addition, removing the most of background information using the localization module can decrease the difference in intensity distribution between the multi-center images, as shown in Fig. \ref{fig:12c}.
-As a result, it made the model adapt to the multi-center dataset easily.
+As illustrated in Fig. \ref{fig:9a} and Fig. \ref{fig:9b}, before the localization (Raw), the intensity distributions of tumors with low-contrast (Fig. \ref{fig:9a}) or smaller size (Fig. \ref{fig:9b}) are overlapped or submerged by those of background, while after the localization (Cropped), the intensity distribution of tumors and the remaining background can be distinguished.